 Buy pre-designed eCovers – this option may be more affordable but you could end up with a book cover that is similar to many others on the market.
 This will definitely not help increase your sales.

 Use an online software to create your eCovers.
 This is actually my recommended method and is so easy even a non-techy design guy can manage it.
-Check out My eCover Maker here.
+Check out my eBook cover creator here.

 Outsourcing Your eCover Creation

 - Ask for reviews and feedback from past customers.

 - Understand their terms and conditions including how many revisions they offer

 - If they supply the images make sure they are not copyrighted in any way, otherwise supply your own.